dhis2-metadata/HIV_AGG/docs/hiv_cs_dashboards_datasets-design.md

 This dataset contains data elements for routine monthly analysis based on data aggregated from HIV care and treatment service delivery & distribution sites.
 It contains the following:

-- New HIV cases by key population category
+- New HIV cases by age, gender and key population category
 - ART initiation
 - PLHIV CD4 counting at ART initiation
 - PLHIV currently on ART